Trust registration

 There is no provision in the Trust Property Control Act 57 of 1998 that requires the deregistration of trusts.
 Deregistration is an internal administrative action to facilitate the management of trust files in the Masters’ office.

-Does the Master require confirmation that a trust has been deregistered?
+Does the Master require confirmation that a trust has been terminated?

-Yes, as the Master registers all trusts, the Master also requires confirmation that a trust has been terminated.
+Yes, the Master requires confirmation that a trust has been terminated to enable the Master to deregister the trust.

 Why would a trust be terminated and then deregistered?